Your First Test in 10 Minutes¶

 - Installed Quorvex AI using Docker (

-make prod-dev) or locally (make setup) - Configured API credentials in
+make dev) - Configured API credentials in

 .env.prod(Docker) or.env(local) - Wrote a test spec in plain English markdown